1 year old Eastern Box Turtle

 T. c. triunguis

-The Three-toed Box Turtle
+the Three-toed Box Turtle

 Description:

 Three Toed Box Turtles are native to the United States and range from Missouri south to Texas and southwest to Georgia.
 They inhabit humid grasslands, marshes, woodlands, and thickets.
-They

 The carapace is typically a uniform olive coloration...keeled, with the plastron a lighter shade.
 However like Eastern box turtles there are many variations, some carapaces are darker almost brown.
 Typically they have very few yellow markings.
 The plastron can also have some black blotches.
 The head neck and arms have yellow, red and orange blotches.
 The males are usually more colorful....but I have seen some females with brilliant colors.
 They are typically more domed than Eastern box turtles with the highest point to the rear of the shell.
 They usually have 3 toes on the hind feet...sometimes 4.